EricaSG/Projects/Xray_Classification/README.md

 ## Exploratory Data Analysis

-### Question 1: WHat are the Pros and Cons of Using X-rays for Detection?
+### Question 1: What are the Pros and Cons of Using X-rays for Detection?

 #### Findings
  **Pros:**